South Baden: Disestablishment

 With the end of military rule in West Germany, the three western powers requested that state leaders should re-examine and finalise the borders that had been established during occupation.
 In the south west, it was undecided whether Baden and Württemberg should be re-established as separate states (with Württemberg absorbing Hohenzollern, since Prussia had been abolished) or merged to form a new state.
 In Baden, Wohleb was a strong opponent of a merger.
-In 1950, a referendum regarding the merger of the three south-western states was carried out.
-Within the pre-1945 borders of Baden, the merger was rejected and a restoration of Baden was elected.
-This vote in Baden was outweighed by the more populous Württemberg, where the merger was accepted.
-Following this referendum, the three south-west states were merged to form the modern German state of Baden-Württemberg on 25 April 1952.
+In 1950 a straw poll regarding the merger of the three south-western states was carried out, followed by a referendum on 9 December 1951.
+Within the pre-1945 borders of Baden as whole, reflecting the views of those in South Baden, the majority opposed the merger and preferred a restoration of Baden.
+This vote in South Baden was outweighed by voters in the more populous Württemberg and in North Baden, where the merger was preferred.
+Following the referendum, the three south-west states were merged to form the modern German state of Baden-Württemberg on 25 April 1952.

 Various legal contests were mounted against the referendum and the resulting merger.
 The newly founded Federal Constitutional Court of Germany (Bundesverfassungsgericht) rejected a nullification of the referendum in 1951, after the judges' vote ended in a draw.
 In 1956, the court concluded that the referendum in (South) Baden was not accepted by the majority and should be repeated.
 The Baden-Württemberg government did not allow this repeat to take place until 14 years later in 1970: that being 18 years after the merger.
 This time, the vote in (South) Baden was 81% in favour of the status quo.